vmware/terraform-provider-avi/website/docs/d/avi_botdetectionpolicy.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `allow_list` - Allow the user to skip botmanagement for selected requests.
 Field introduced in 21.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
+* `client_behavior_detector` - The client behavior configuration used in this policy.
+Field introduced in 30.2.1.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `description` - Human-readable description of this bot detection policy.
 Field introduced in 21.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `ip_location_detector` - The ip location configuration used in this policy.
 Field introduced in 21.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `ip_reputation_detector` - The ip reputation configuration used in this policy.
 Field introduced in 21.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.